Kuzcoo/meteor_memo/default_route.md

 ```

-Run again, and it should pass.
+Run again, and it should pass too.